kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 ### int vs Integer
 - int is a primitive data type while Integer is a Wrapper class
-- int as other primitive type was stored in stack, so we usually use `int` for temp value, while Integer as other reference type was stored in heap, we usually use `Integer` for POJO so that we can serialize or deserialize by telling if we have the value
+- int as other **primitive type was stored in stack**, so we usually use `int` for temp value, while Integer as other **reference type was stored in heap**, we usually use `Integer` for POJO so that we can serialize or deserialize by telling if we have the value
 - int was designed for JVM cost and performance perpective, it is not designed for Object Oriented.
 - int default value is 0 while Integer default as null
 - Integer was a class , when it was initialized will have a reference in JVM.
 Variables of type Integer store references to Integer objects, just as with any other reference (object) type